The Significance and Celebration Of Gudhi Padwa

 Spiritual Symbolism Of Gudi

-The Preparation of Gudi
+The Preparation of Gudhi

-The Gudi is prepared by purchasing a new bright green, yellow or any colorful silk cloth preferably with a Zari brocade on it.
+The Gudhi is prepared by purchasing a new bright green, yellow or any colorful silk cloth preferably with a Zari brocade on it.
 The cloth is tied to a long bamboo stick.
 On top of the silk cloth, neem and mango leaves are tied, with a string of sugar candies (Batasha or Gathi) and a garland of colorful fragrant flowers.
 A copper vessel, Kalash is then placed inverted on the bamboo stick with all these elements.
 Pots of steel, silver and brass can also be used in place of copper.

-The Hoisting of Gudi
+The Hoisting of Gudhi

-The Prayer While Hoisting the Gudi
+The Prayer While Hoisting the Gudhi

 One must recite prayer to invoke the divine.